Confronting the Momo Problem

 Chris Robey, Teen Lifeline’s Program Director, has worked with teens for over a decade and strives to help students see the best in themselves.

 I will probably never forget my first day of Middle School…the nerves and anxiety of wondering if I would remember my locker combination, who I would sit by at lunch, and if I would survive the mature and much cooler 8th graders.
-I do look back on this day with super warm fuzzys.
+I do not look back on this day with super warm-fuzzys.

 I definitely remember my first day of Senior year!
-This year came with few nerves and doubts.
-By this time, I knew what to expect and where I stood, this FDOS was all excitement, anticipation and hope.
+This year came with fewer nerves and doubts.
+By this time, I knew what to expect and where I stood, so this FDOS was full of excitement, anticipation, and hope.

-As the first day of school comes and goes each, whether you have a baby at home, just walked your kindergartener into their first class or dropped you college student off in a strange town, your goal is for them to make it to that “Last First Day.”
-While parenting your children with the end in mind (hopefully that they will grow up, move on and have families of their own), there are several things you can do to prepare them for the inevitable – the leaving part.
+As the first day of school comes and goes each year, whether you are a teacher, have a baby at home, just walked your kindergartener into their first class, or dropped your college student off in a strange town, your goal is for the students in your life to make it to that “Last First Day.”
+While supporting kids with the end in mind (hopefully that they will grow up, move on, and become successful adults), there are several things you can do to help them prepare for the future and the hardest part – the leaving.

 1. Encourage and equip at every stage.

-Don’t force your child to grow up too fast, but don’t ever ask, “Do you really think you are ready for this?”
-Instill confidence in your kids from the time they step into elementary school to their last day of college.
+While we don’t want to force kids to grow up too fast, it is important that we also instill confidence from the time they step into elementary school to their last day of college.
+Don’t ever ask, “Do you really think you are ready for this?”
 If they feel prepared and that you are cheering them on at every step, that transition is so much easier!

 2. Slowly release the reigns.